lukelarue/losiento/project_spec.md

   - Moves that would land on own pawn are rejected if no alternative move exists.

 - **Slides**
-  - Sliding when landing on slide start.
+  - Sliding when landing on slide start of opponent's color.
-  - House rule: sliding on own color works.
+  - Cannot slide on your own color slide (pawn stays on slide start without sliding).
-  - All pawns on slide path are sent to their Start, including sliding player.
+  - All pawns on slide path are sent to their Start, including sliding player's own pawns.
-  - Special slide-into-Safety-Zone rule.
   - Interactions with card `Sorry!` when the landing space is another color's slide start (slide still applies and bumps all pawns along the slide).

 - **Safety Zones and Home**